-When he has spare time he likes a run, coach kids sports such as rugby and touch and spend time in the hills.
+When he has spare time he likes to run, coach kids sports and spend time in the hills.

 Prior to joining WSP, David held senior positions at BNZ including his most recent role as Head of Marketing.

-David Fowler was appointed to the role of Head of People New Zealand in January 2018 and leads the People function with overall responsibility for the People Strategy and the implementation of programmes and initiatives to support WSP achieve its strategic objectives.
+David leads the People function with overall responsibility for the People Strategy and the implementation of programmes and initiatives to support WSP achieve its strategic objectives.

 David’s background also includes management and executive coaching, strategy formulation, and business development.

-Rebecca Tjaberings provides strategic leadership for our Power sector, which helps clients meet the rising demand for power, maintain secure and reliable energy supplies and reduce greenhouse gas emissions.
+Rebecca helps clients meet the rising demand for power, maintain secure and reliable energy supplies and reduce greenhouse gas emissions.